-Acknowledgements The authors thank IGCP and the S4SLIDE project (IGCP-640) for funding the workshop 'A Global Database of Subaqueous Landslides' held in London on 23-24 January 2017, and for providing travel bursaries to a number of attendees.
-The outcomes of the workshop motivated this paper, and we hope that it will stimulate thought, discussion and action among the broader subaqueous landslide community.
+508 The authors thank IGCP and the S4SLIDE project (IGCP-640) for funding the workshop "A global database of subaqueous landslides" held in London from 23rd-24th January 2017 and for providing 509 510 travel bursaries to a number of attendees.
+The outcomes of the workshop motivated this paper and we hope that it will stimulate thought, discussion and action among the broader subaqueous landslide 511 512 community.
 This is intended to be a truly inclusive endeavour and all are invited to contribute.
-Any use of trade, product, or firm names is for descriptive purposes only and does not imply endorsement by the United States Government.
-We thank reviewers Joshu Mountjoy, Tiago Alves and the editor, Gywn Lintern, for their critical and helpful reviews that improved the manuscript and prompted useful discussions between co-authors.
-The open access database contribution form is hosted at https://goo.gl/o69UvY
+M.A.C 513 acknowledges support from Natural Environment Research Council grants NE/N012798/1 and 514 NE/P009190/1.
+D.G. thanks research support from the Sêr Cymru National Research Network for Low Carbon Energy and Economy.
+A.M. acknowledges support of the European Research Council 515 under the European Union's Horizon 2020 Programme (grant agreement no. 677898 (MARCAN)).
+516 517 A.G. acknowledges research support from the Geological Survey of Ireland Short Call grants.
+Any use of trade, product, or firm names is for descriptive purposes only and does not imply endorsement 518 by the U.S. Government.
+We thank reviewers Joshu Mountjoy, Tiago Alves, and the editor Gywn 519 Lintern for their critical and helpful reviews that improved the manuscript and prompted useful 520

+521 discussions between co-authors.
+The open access database contribution form is hosted at 522 https://goo.gl/o69UvY.